-Facebook, Twitter, and Instagram, or Pinterest are certainly the right places to start.
+Facebook, Twitter, Instagram, or Pinterest are the right places to start.
 Don’t limit your marketing to asking your friends and family to like your blog.
 Facebook ads are inexpensive and can target ideal readers or groups.
 Follow other bloggers in your niche on Twitter.

 Social Media Guides We Recommend: